-In 1996, we put the project on hold until we could create a place on the web where viewers could explore opportunities to learn, experience, and pursue the interests we hoped to excite.
+In 1996, we put the project on hold until we could create a place on the Internet where viewers could connect to explore opportunities to learn, experience, and pursue the interests we hoped to excite.

-The story describing the Native Roots television series sets the stage for creating the Native Roots Story in our Theatre of a New World.
+The story for the Native Roots television series sets the stage for creating the Native Roots Story in our Theatre of a New World.

 The Native Roots Story

 As we near the end of the 20th century, there is apprehension and concern about our future.
 Our political, economic, and social systems do not appear to be serving us well.
 Technology is a mixed blessing.
 Awareness of significant threats to our existence is growing.
 We are beginning to question the value systems underlying our dominant culture.

 At the same time, we are more aware than ever that a life of personal fulfillment, freedom, and empowerment is possible and that we can achieve this by taking personal responsibility for ourselves, for others, and for the world in which we live.
 We are also aware that it requires each of us who understand this to act on that knowledge and to give others the knowledge, insights, and understanding that will empower them to act.